natanascimento/tk-py/README.md

 # tk-py

-#This project is for study in depth the Tkinter library, for development GUI
+This project is for study in depth the Tkinter library, for practice in development of GUI